-Despite the fact that he authored five books, delivered dozens of speeches and gave hundreds of interviews, for some reason, we continue to hear the same three lines of the same MLK speech over and over again.
+Despite the fact that he authored five books, delivered over 2500 speeches and gave hundreds of interviews, for some reason, we continue to hear the same three lines of the same MLK speech over and over again.
 Most people can’t even name a second King speech.
 Why?

 The strategy is simple: Take a leader, strip him of all ideology that you regard as “controversial” or “radical”, cherrypick a few of his lines that you find agreeable, place him on a pedestal of faux pacificity, then point to him as the Model Black Leader whom all Black people should emulate if they want to see change in this country.
 “Be like MLK!
 Have a dream about one day being free.
 But don’t dream too loudly, too violently, or too visibly.
 Isn’t that what King would have wanted?”

 Spoiler alert: that’s absolutely NOT what he would have wanted.
 By the time he was killed, he had become a more radical version of himself that would have been unrecognizable to his former 1963 self.

 The meek, pacifist, and conflict-avoidant caricature of MLK that was conjured up by the media after his death never actually existed (even in his most moderate years), and to allow this narrative to continue is a complete slap in the face of his legacy.
 Let’s be clear about something: MLK was a man who believed in dismantling America’s oppressive system by economic withdrawal, radical reformation and undermining capitalism.